mountaineerbr/shellDatediff/README.md

 ```
-% datediff.sh 2008-01-15  mo
+% datediff.sh  2008-01-15  2025-06-25  mo

-378.8 months
+209.3 months
 ```

 ### Decimal plates

-The number of decimal plates shown in float results can be set with `options -[num]`, where _num_ is an integer.
+The number of decimal plates shown in float results can be set with `option -[num]`, where _num_ is an integer.
 For three decimal plates, the incantation should start as `datediff.sh -3`.